YichaoOU/HemTools/docs/content/NGS_pipelines/eCLIP.rst

 	Banana_R1.fastq.gz	Banana_lovers
 	Orange_R1.fastq.gz	Orange_lovers

-Either one, only R1 read is used.
+.. note:: No matter which one, only R1 read is used.

 Usage
 ^^^^^